 When to Consider Adjustment

-If the system is running VERY low or VERY high suction pressure and /or superheat readings that are way out of range, it is very unlikely that adjusting the valve will remedy it.
+If the system runs VERY low or VERY high suction pressure or superheat readings that are way out of range, it is very unlikely that adjusting the valve will remedy it.
 Usually, valve adjustments are only for small superheat changes up or down.

 The Forces at Play

-The bulb pressure is the opening force of the valve, so when the bulb is warmer it exerts more opening force resulting in a more “open” orifice, and when it’s cooler it exerts less opening force resulting in a more “closed” orifice.
+The bulb pressure is the opening force of the valve, so when the bulb is warmer, it exerts more opening force resulting in a more “open” orifice.
+It exerts less opening force when it's cooler, resulting in a more “closed” orifice.

-The equalizer is a closing force so the higher the suction line pressure, the more the valve is forced closed and the lower the suction line pressure the more the valve is forced open.
+The equalizer is a closing force.
+So, the higher the suction line pressure, the more the valve is forced closed.
+The lower the suction line pressure, the more the valve is forced open.

-The spring is also a closing force and on an adjustable valve increasing the spring tension/force results in lower flow and higher superheat, decreasing the spring tension/force results in more flow and lower superheat.
+The spring is also a closing force.
+On an adjustable valve, increasing the spring tension/force results in lower flow and higher superheat, and decreasing the spring tension/force results in more flow and lower superheat.
 In short, counterclockwise = lower superheat, clockwise = higher superheat.

 Making an Adjustment

 Before you adjust anything, the system must have been running for a good long while, and you have observed that the superheat has stabilized.
 You then must check the entire system and surmise that everything else is functional—the valve is being provided with a fully liquid, properly subcooled, high enough pressure feed of refrigerant.
 If you find it is out of range at that point, then you can make adjustments.

 - CAREFULLY remove the hex cap from the base of the valve with a properly sized wrench and a backing wrench exposing the adjustment screw.